computersarecool/willynolan.com/_posts/projects/2017-04-01-architectural-projection.md

 <a href="https://www.behance.net/gallery/30113999/Shantou-University-Graduation">unrelated projection mapping project</a>,
 we were asked to do an architectural projection show on the newly completed campus medical building.'

-    - p: "The initial request came approximately 24 hours before the show was supposed to happen (at least that was when I first heard of it)."
+    - p: 'The initial request came approximately 24 hours before the show was supposed to happen (at least that was when I first heard about it).'

     - p: "There was only one day to prepare content, set up the projectors and create the show but the building's unique shape made the proposal hard to resist."

   -
-    - p: "The scheduling constraints meant there was no photographer scheduled to capture the job was almost not documented at all."
+    - p: The scheduling constraints meant there was no photographer scheduled to capture the job was almost not documented at all.

-    - p: "Luckily some students at the university were taking a drone photography class nearby and captured footage of the event which they were happy to share in exchange for a presentation on how to projection map buildings."
+    - p: 'Luckily some students at the university were taking a drone photography class nearby and captured footage of the event which they were happy to share in exchange for a presentation on how to projection map buildings.'

-    - p: "The footage they captured is included in the video in this post."
+    - p: The video in this post is mostly made from footage students at Shantou University filmed.

     - figure:
         type: ul